 Ethics Issue Category Ethics Requirement Description Actions / Plans by HBP No clinical data will be made available through the MIP without the approval of the hospitals or other organisations holding the data.
 These organisations will be responsible for requesting ethical approval (where required) from the relevant Institutional Review Boards.
 Staff from SP12 and staff from the MIP will assist hospitals in formulating their applications and in providing any information IRBs may require.
 The goal of the Project is that all necessary applications for ethical approval should be completed not later than the end of Month 24, and that all requests should be approved not later than Month 30.
 As the pool of hospitals grows, all new hospitals joining the HBP will have to undergo the same ethics approval process.
 The SP8 data protection officer / data governance officer will ensure compliance with these principles.
 NOTE: Additional data-related topics are covered in section 2.5.1.5.2 PROTECTION OF PERSONAL DATA Potential risks of commercial exploitation of patients' data initially provided for research only to be clarified.
-This will be clarified in the context of the commercialisation of medical outputs of the project.
-OTHER ETHICS ISSUES A mechanism (Ombudsperson scheme or other Point of Registration and related SOP) to be available internally and externally to allow R&D PIs and other stakeholders to raise additional ethics concerns The Ombudsperson is described at the beginning of this FPA in section 2.5.1.3.10 of this FPA.
-The Point of Registration constitutes a separate task of the Ethics Management WP and is fully functional and available under www.HBP-PORE.eu .
-OTHER ETHICS ISSUES management support for the ethical dimensions of HBP and to make clear The creation of the role of the Ethics Manager and the development of the Ethics Management WP within SP12 has provided the focal point where the various ethics management activities come together.
+OTHER ETHICS ISSUES A mechanism (Ombudsperson scheme or other Point of Registration and related SOP) to be available internally and externally to allow R&D PIs and other stakeholders to raise additional ethics concerns OTHER ETHICS ISSUES management support for the ethical dimensions of HBP and to make clear The creation of the role of the Ethics Manager and the development of the Ethics Management WP within SP12 has provided the focal point where the various ethics management activities come together.
 Furthermore, this FPA document defines the role of an Ethics Director (section 2.5.1.3.3) who will be elected by the EAB and who will be a member of the Directorate, thus ensuring the presence of ethics on all key HBP decisions.
-OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics The Ethics Map was developed and is maintained by the Ethics Management WP.
-It is a living document that contains key issues raised by internal and external stakeholders and links to specific action plans that allow addressing these issues.
-The current version of the Ethics Map is included in section 2.5.1.5.1 of this FPA document.
-The Ethics Map provides the general overview of the ethical and social issues.
-It is linked to the Ethics Registry which is the document where the Ethics Compliance team collects all IRB approvals and other relevant documents that indicate how particular issues are addressed.
-The actual documents, such as research protocols or IRB approval documents are held on a secure server and linked to the ethics registry.
+OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics framework) and the corresponding approaches foreseen (research, EAB, approval documents are held on a secure server and linked to the ethics registry.